 Black pepper is used whole or ground in Indian cuisine.
 It is one of the magical ingredients in garam masala and is used to give dishes a piquancy that is different from chilies.

 Cumin can be used whole or in a spice mix in India dishes.
 It has a smoky flavor and an intense fragrance.
 It burns very easily when it is dry roasted and hence, you should not roast it longer than 30 seconds, at the most.

 Coriander seeds perhaps are one of the most common spices used in most Indian homes.
 The seeds are tiny and come with citrus overtones.
 It is an aromatic spice that is usually ground and used on its own in curries or in a spice blend.

 Nutmeg is used in many Indian preparations.
-Nutmeg is a long-lasting spice and it is best to buy it whole and grate as and when required.
+Nutmeg is one of the long-lasting spices in India and it is best to buy it whole and grate as and when required.
 It has a delicate flavor, which deteriorates quickly once the nutmeg is ground or grated.